 Security Assertion Markup Language (SAML) based single sign-on (SSO) is a standard for exchanging authentication data between an identity provider and a service provider.
 With Automox, SAML-based single sign-on enables organizations to provide their users with a single point of authentication the Automox Console using their corporate credentials.

-Note: Azure and ADFS IDPs are not currently supported.
+Note: ADFS IDPs are not currently supported.

 When configured, Automox SSO offers two separate authentication flows: Automox-to-IDP authentication and IDP-to-Automox authentication.